Nearshore Software Development Romania: Complete Guide for 2026

 Figure 5: How long each phase takes when hiring through outstaffing versus doing it internally.
 The full cycle compresses from 3 to 6 months down to 4 to 6 weeks.

-Figure 2: Nearshore location comparison.
+Figure 2: Nearshore Romania location comparison.
 Senior developer salary ranges and radar chart comparing Romania, Poland, Ukraine, and LATAM across six key dimensions.

 Most articles about nearshoring in Romania recycle the same five points.
 These are the ones we’ve seen make a measurable difference in how our engagements perform.